Tonne Software logo

 Same as for Meter

-The program handles plate widths from 20 up to 180 mm, plate heights from 10 up to 180 mm.
+The program handles plate widths from 10 up to 250 mm, plate heights from 10 up to 180 mm

 Same as for Meter

-The various dimensional entries are all metric (mm).
-A ruler in millimeters is printed out along with the scale.
+The various dimensional entries are all metric (mm)

 Same as for Meter